eunomia-bpf/GPTtrace/README.md

                         `GPTTRACE_ACCESS_TOKEN`
 ```

-Note that the `GPTtrace` tool now is not a complete toolset, and it is not recommended to use it in production.
-We are working to make it more stable and complete!
+**Note that the `GPTtrace` tool now is only a demo project, and it is not recommended to use it in production.
+We are working to make it more stable and complete!**

 ### First: login to ChatGPT